EmojiBea/tuxio/README.md

 # tuxio
 Tuxio started as a project for my C programming course at school.
-It is a small, basic terminal video game.
+It is a small, basic terminal video game.<br />
+Simply download all files and "./tuxio"!

 ## Controls:
 | Key | Description |